A. A. Ames: Political rise

 Ames became active in the city's Democratic party.
 He served on the Minneapolis City Council in 1875–1876 and was named the city's health officer in 1878.
 He was elected the city's mayor three times in 1876, 1882 and 1886.
-His first term was described as "an indifferent success" but his second and third terms generated accusations of corruption.
+His first term was described as "an indifferent success", but his second and third terms generated accusations of corruption.

 Ames was not as successful with his attempts at higher office.
-During this era Minnesota was heavily dominated by the Republican party and thus Ames faced difficult odds for most state offices.
-In 1877 he ran unsuccessfully as lieutenant governor.
+During this era, the Republican Party dominated Minnesota, and thus, Ames faced difficult odds for most state offices.
+In 1877, he ran unsuccessfully as lieutenant governor.
 In 1886, he ran for governor but narrowly lost to Andrew Ryan McGill.
 The narrow margin of victory sparked controversy over who was the actual winner, and the election was contested until Ames decided the effort was not worth the time.
 He also ran unsuccessfully for a seat in the United States House of Representatives and, at one time, had been under consideration as a candidate for the vice presidency.

 Ames was instrumental in the creation of a veteran's home in Minneapolis.
 He initially promoted the idea at the state's Democratic convention in 1886.
 Despite losing the election, the Republican administration accepted his suggestions and authorized the construction of the Minnesota Veterans Home.
 Ames later served there as a surgeon.

 After being defeated in an election for park board in 1888, Ames took a long trip to Europe.
-Upon returning home, Ames gave an anti-Irish and anti-Catholic interview that outraged Minnesota's large Irish-American population and made Ames multiple life long enemies.
-When asked for his, "views about Ireland", Ames replied, "Well, they have changed.
+Upon returning home, Ames gave an anti-Irish and anti-Catholic interview that outraged Minnesota's large Irish-American population and made Ames multiple lifelong enemies.
+When asked for his "views about Ireland", Ames replied, "Well, they have changed.
 When I left I was prejudiced in favor of Home Rule, but now I do not think the people of Ireland are capable of ruling themselves...
 I have had plenty of opportunity of studying the Irish question, and I am convinced of one thing, that Ireland is priest-ridden...
 They are bowed down by superstition and ignorance, and this is to be found wherever the priests are.
 The priest power of Ireland does not want the people to be educated."

 After Ames' comments resulted in a firestorm of outraged denunciations by Irish-Americans who had formerly supported him, the Genial Doctor claimed to have received five death threats in letters which promised Ames the same treatment given to Dr. Patrick Henry Cronin.
 The letters came, Ames alleged, from Roger Vail, the editor of the Minneapolis-based Irish Standard newspaper, on behalf of the Irish republican Clan na Gael organization.
 In response, the Doctor made a lifelong enemy out of Vail, whose Irish Standard responded by reprinting editorials from Ames' many critics among the Minnesota press, who argued that the letters were almost certainly manufactured, "by Ames & Co."